 The Wurlitzer Electronic Piano Model 110.
 Wood & Brooks Action.
 This model, the first Wurlitzer electric piano to be marketed, is extremely rare; it was been replaced by the Model 111 within months.
 (It was preceded by the almost mythical and possibly unnamed Model 100, a prototype which was displayed, but may not have been sold.)

-Update, 12/10/2022: The first serial number was 1000, and the last was 1265, according to a serial number document found by Tropical Fish in December 2022.
-This means that roughly 266 were made; or, if the serial numbers of the amps were part of the same range, the number manufactured could be a little as 133.
+Update, 09/19/2024: The first serial number was 1000, and the last was 1265, according to a serial number document found by Tropical Fish in December 2022.
+This would mean that roughly 266 were made, if no other items shared that number range.
+However, it appears that some Model 111 instruments overlap with the range…. and the 110 amps might, as well.
+(Earliest 110 amp number I know of barely follows that range).
+Given these complexities, the number produced might have been 200… or even closer to 133.
 And how many of those survive?
 Rare!

 In color, above: A Model 110 restored by Fred DiLione and Jonathan Gusoff (original link here).
 (The legs are a modern stand.).
 Fred has worked on two of these.
-At least one has the date stamp “1254” on the side of the lowest key, which we interpret to mean “December 1954.”
+At least one has the date stamp “1254” on the side of the lowest key, which we might interpret to mean “December 1954.”
+Or, less likely, an action part produced in the 12th week of 1954?
 As described further down the page, I have reason to believe that no Wurlitzer was sold in a store prior to June 1955 — at the very least, I can find no advertising for them prior to that date.
 Given that Fred has supplied me with evidence of a Model 111 sold on July 25, 1955, I suspect that the 110’s and 111’s were sent to stores at roughly the same time.

 A manual exists, slightly less rare than the keyboard, as they continued using it, inappropriately, for the 111.
 “The 110 slides out of the case for servicing, as the top is fixed.
 The handle is also on the back, so the keys point down when carried as a suitcase.”
-[Fred DiLeone, EP Forum] An “auxiliary pedal” mentioned only in action-removing instructions of manual, is seemingly an afterthought (p.8); Some pix, not all, showing a right-side hole where it would go.
+[Fred DiLeone, EP Forum] The manual indicates a removable panel in the back, allowing access to the amp for replacing tubes.
 The lead treble sustain brick of later 1950s models is not found here, though other smaller weights are attached at various spots. [says Fred, true of some 111’s too.]
 Piano sits on a table with wrought-iron legs.
 Chair, w similar legs, matches table.

 Over the next 33 years, the “Wurlitzer Electronic Piano” would go through any number of radical design changes.
 But certain basic concepts were constant, and present in this very first distributed model.
 It was an electro-acoustic, amplified instrument that required a speaker or headphones to be heard above a whisper.
 The piano almost always consisted of 64 notes, skipping the top and bottom octaves of a standard piano.
 The tones were always produced by a miniaturized piano action, including felt hammers hitting, not strings, but small, tone-producing, tuned spring-steel “reeds,” of successively shorter length, that vibrated in an electrostatic pickup.
 This length-scaling of the reeds was always exactly the same, even as width, thickness and shape/taper of the reeds changed.
 The sound evolved over the decades, but was always intrinsically similar in character, somewhere between “barking” and bell-like.
 Although, unlike an organ or a synthesizer, the instrument didn’t have a variety of voices, its one sound was always capable of dynamics and musical expressiveness.